-- Never yell at, threaten or restrain a child in any way in order to get her to cooperate.
+- Never yell at, threaten or restrain a child in any way to get them to cooperate.
 Never force a crying child to take medication. - If you cannot give the medication safely to the child, call the child's parent. - Remember to write down why you didn't give the medication in the child's log.